Pierce v. Society of Sisters

 Pierce v.
-Society of Sisters, 268 U.S. 510 (1925), was a landmark decision of the United States Supreme Court striking down an Oregon statute that required all children to attend public school.
+Society of Sisters, 268 U.S. 510 (1925), is a landmark decision of the United States Supreme Court striking down an Oregon statute that required all children to attend public school.
 The decision significantly expanded coverage of the Due Process Clause in the Fourteenth Amendment to the United States Constitution to recognize personal civil liberties.
 The case has been cited as a precedent in more than 100 Supreme Court cases, including Roe v.
 Wade, and in more than 70 cases in the courts of appeals.

 Background

-After World War I, some states concerned about the influence of immigrants and foreign values looked to public schools for help.
+After World War I, some states, concerned about the influence of immigrants and foreign values, looked to public schools for help.
 The states drafted laws designed to use schools to promote a common American culture.

-On November 7, 1922, under Oregon Governor Walter M. Pierce, the voters of Oregon passed an initiative amending Oregon Law Section 5259: the Compulsory Education Act.
+On November 7, 1922, under Oregon Governor Walter M. Pierce, a Democrat, the voters of Oregon passed an initiative amending Oregon Law Section 5259: the Compulsory Education Act.
 The citizens' initiative was primarily aimed at eliminating parochial schools, including Catholic schools.

 The Compulsory Education Act, before amendment, had required Oregon children between eight and sixteen years of age to attend public school.
 There were several exceptions incorporated into this Act: